-The decision not to offer a principal a contract for the next school year is not considered a dismissal (see 806.08).
+The decision not to offer a principal an agreements/letter for the next school year is not considered a dismissal (see 806.08).

-806.09 Non-Offer of Contract
+806.09 Non-Offer of Letter/Agreement

-The Superintendent's approval is required for all instances in which a principal will not be offered a contract for the coming year due to performance-related or other concerns.
+The Superintendent's approval is required for all instances in which a principal will not be offered an agreement/letter for the coming year due to performance-related or other concerns.
 The Superintendent will consult with the Office of Human Resources and/or Legal Counsel as warranted.